NaturalNode/natural/docs/storage.md

 ```

 ## Docker compose
 Besides the storage backend itself, a docker compose file is included that runs the following containers: Postgres, MongoDB, Memcached and Redis.
 After starting the containers, the storage backend is ready to use with all storage methods.
-Also, the tests can be run.
+Also, the tests in `io_spec` can be run against these containers.

 ## Environment variables
 The following environment variables are supported: